jvirtanen/node-soupbintcp/doc/soupbintcp.md

 ## Class: soupbintcp.Session

-This class represents a s SoupBinTCP server session and extends `EventEmitter`.
+This class represents a SoupBinTCP server session and extends `EventEmitter`.

 ### Event: 'login'